Lakhyajit-96/3d-Portfolio/TRANSFORMATION-COMPLETE.md

    - Update the hero image if desired
    - Modify any text content to match your style

+4. **Replace Logo** (optional):
+   - Replace `src/assets/images/logo.svg` with your own logo

 ## 🎯 **Project Status:**
 **COMPLETE** - Your portfolio is now 100% yours with all original functionality preserved!

 The project is ready to be pushed to your GitHub repository and deployed.

+## 📝 **Summary of Changes:**
+- ✅ All "Adrian" references changed to "Lakhyajit"
+- ✅ Location changed from Croatia to India
+- ✅ All GitHub links updated to your profile
+- ✅ Contact form updated with your information
+- ✅ Copyright updated to 2024 Lakhyajit Changmai
+- ✅ All dependencies modernized
+- ✅ Fresh git history ready for your repository